Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-microsoft-forms.rst

 .. image:: ../../../_static/img/flow/how-tos/test-template-plumsail-forms-processes.png
     :alt: test template

 It’s testing.
-We’re going to apply the data from the Typeform to our template.
+We’re going to apply the data from the MS Form to our template.

 Delivery
 ~~~~~~~~